Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

+Beyond the initial spin fluctuations, the measured two-particle correlator may also receive other contributions.
+Long-range contributions can arise from velocity-gradient induced effects (thermal vorticity and shear); at LHC energies and in more central collisions (with smaller global angular momentum), such contributions are expected to be reduced (parametrically suppressed) by the small $\omega/T$ scale~\cite{Giacalone:2025,Speranza:2021SpinHydroReview,becattiniPolarizationVorticityQuark2020}.
+Short-range background correlations, including nonflow-like effects, can also affect the two-particle correlator.
+Additional short-range dynamical sources may originate from short-distance fluctuations of strong-interaction fields, often modeled as vector-meson ($\phi$) fields~\cite{Wang:2023fvy,Sheng:2025puj}; being localized, such contributions can be diagnosed and typically reduced by standard pair-separation systematics in two-particle measurements, e.g.\ by imposing a pseudorapidity-gap selection and/or checking the dependence on the pair separation.

-In the present study the full spin-hydrodynamic evolution is not simulated explicitly; instead, our attention is focused on the initial polarization fluctuations generated by different microscopic nuclear structures, encoded in $\langle\mathcal{P}_{\text{ini}}^2\rangle$ and in its scaled version, while residual dynamical effects from spin transport are expected to affect collision systems with similar mass numbers in a similar way.
-Consequently, when ratios of observables between systems, such as the system-size ratio introduced below, are formed, a large part of the dynamical attenuation is expected to cancel, leaving a cleaner sensitivity to the underlying nuclear spin structure.
+A more quantitative assessment and systematic separation of the various contributions to the measured spin correlator will ultimately require full event-by-event simulations of relativistic spin hydrodynamics or spin transport, which we leave for future work.
+In the present study, we instead concentrate on the initial polarization fluctuations generated by different microscopic nuclear structures, encoded in $\langle\mathcal{P}_{\text{ini}}^2\rangle$ (and its scaled version), and use ratios between collision systems as a strategy to reduce sensitivity to residual dynamical effects.
+Under the working assumption that such residual effects are largely common-mode between $^{16}$O and $^{20}$Ne under the same collision energy and analysis cuts, the system-size ratio introduced below is expected to mitigate a significant part of these effects, thereby providing a cleaner sensitivity to the underlying nuclear spin structure.